We promise limited calls

 - Cost of legal procedure in situations like litigation due to bankruptcy, breach of conduct, lawsuits and all the cases that were mentioned in the second section of this article are also covered.

 The extensions are optional add-ons that are provided by the insurer.

-- Pollution: A lot of companies now are following eco-friendly production practices.
-The ones who are not doing so can be read about in the newspaper quite frequently and thus, one of the extensions of D&O insurance is to provide cover for the defense cost insured while fighting against environment-related lawsuits.
+A lot of companies now are following eco-friendly production practices.
+The ones who are not doing so can be read about in the newspaper quite frequently and thus, one of the extensions of D&O insurance is to provide cover for the defence cost insured while fighting against environment-related lawsuits.

 - Most Read